More Than a Bologna Food Tour: DOP Rules the Italian Days Food Experience

 Like Parmigiano production, all 310 producers are under the control of one consortium.
 Each family produces balsamic in their attic where the hot and cold temps have a big effect on its production.
 The DOP variety is produced under much stricter regulations than the IGP.
 Here’s the difference: IGP balsamic requires aging a minimum of 60 days to 3 years.
 DOP requires a minimum of 12 years!
 Quite a difference.

 Up in the small attic we saw rows of between 5-7 barrels, called a batteria, each decreasing in size from the largest to the smallest, and containing progressively older balsamic.
 Every winter, through a process called travasi, about 25% of the vinegar in the smallest barrel is removed and bottled, and younger vinegar from the barrel next in line replaces it.
 This “topping up” siphoning cascade continues on up the line, with young vinegar replacing the older vinegar that has moved on down the line.
 The largest barrel is then replenished with the cooked concentrate and all are then left to do nothing more than mature and age.

-After 12 years only 10% of the product can be taken from the smallest barrel, about 1 liter or .25 gallon.
+After 12 years only 10% of the product can be taken from the smallest barrel, about 1 liter.
 Some are left to age for 25 years.
 So after all that time and only performing cooking and topoffs, there's a yield of just 1 liter.

 Given all that, the label of Balsamic of Modena, DOP can not be given until five inspectors agree on taste, smell, and viscosity - while blindfolded - and finally, eyes open, on color.
 Then and only then can the consortium bottle the liquid but only in the prescribed uniquely shaped bottle with the appropriate label.
 I told you this is serious business in Italy!